 The beach is tiny, vertially non-existent at some high tides.
 It consist of some gravel and pebbles but can be very popular in the summer

-There's a small snack bar and toilet facilities are available
+A small snack bar and toilet facilities are usually available

 Take a stroll through the woods from Fishcombe and you'll reach Churston Cove, or Churston Quay as it's known locally